So you want an actual toes-in-the-sand wedding, huh?

 High heels and sand don't mix, right?
 Find creative ways to let your guests know not only what to wear at your wedding, but what else to expect.

 - Create a wedding website to highlight additional details about the day.
-Include a suggested dress code (e.g. "beach chic" or "smart casual"), along with a note about the anticipated weather.
+Include a suggested dress code (e.g. "beach chic" or "summer casual"), along with a note about the anticipated weather.
 Depending on the forecast, mention bringing sunglasses, sunblock, paper fans, a hat, sweater, etc. You should also give your women attendees a heads-up about the sand situation so that they can opt for wedges or flats instead of stilettos!

 - Pick the perfect wedding save-the-dates and invitations to set the stage (and style) for your beach bash.